-The Study Tour on Social Cohesion will bring together German and American professionals working on social cohesion to discuss how cities address the need for inclusion and accessibility.
 The ACG will convene a group of approximately 20 practitioners – ten from each country.
-The group will meet once in Germany and once in the United States for two one-week-long study tours designed to focus on how communities tackle social inequity and provide better lives for their citizens.
+The group will meet once in Germany and once in the United States for two one-week study tours focused on how communities tackle social inequity and improve citizens’ lives.
 This exchange program is designed to help create a new forum for transatlantic dialogue around these issues.

-If selected to participate in this exchange program, participants must pay a participation fee of €500 (approximately $525).
+If selected to participate in this program, individuals must pay a €500 (approximately $520) participation fee.
 All other program-related expenses, such as travel, accommodation, and meals, are covered.
-The total estimated per-participant value of the program is over $12,000.
-This project is organized and administered by the American Council on Germany with generous support from the Transatlantic Program of the Government of the Federal Republic of Germany through funds of the European Recovery Program (ERP) of the Federal Ministry for Economic Affairs and Climate Action (BMWK).
+The total estimated per-participant value of the program is over $12,000, which is funded by the American Council on Germany and a grant from the Transatlantic Program of the Government of the Federal Republic of Germany through funds of the European Recovery Program (ERP) of the Federal Ministry of Economic Affairs and Energy (BMWE).

 Candidates for the study tour must:

-- Either be an American citizen living in the United States or a European citizen living in Germany.
+- Either be a U.S. citizen or permanent resident living in the United States or a European citizen living in Germany.

 - Be in the relatively early stages of their career.